 Date: Sun 3rd Nov, 2019 Venue: ‘s-Hertogenbosch, The Netherlands

-A new work for violin, cello, piano and percussion by renowned Petworth composer Terence Allbright provides the centrepiece for a concert of audacious contemporary works given by the London-based Riot Ensemble at the Petworth Festival.
+A new work for violin, cello, piano and percussion by renowned Petworth composer Terence Allbright provides the centrepiece for a concert of audacious contemporary works given by the Riot Ensemble at the Petworth Festival.

 Date: Mon 8th Apr, 2019